Mudit5/Application-of-Machine-learning-model-on-stock-price-prediction/README.md

+# Application of Machine learning model on stock price prediction

 The relentless evolution of financial markets has spurred the exploration of innovative methods to predict stock prices, enabling informed decision-making for investors and traders.
 In this context, this abstract presents a concise overview of the application of Long Short-Term Memory (LSTM) neural networks in the realm of stock price prediction.

 The primary objective of this project is to design and evaluate a robust and accurate stock price prediction model by leveraging the power of Long Short-Term Memory (LSTM) neural networks.
 This project aims to harness the potential of advanced machine learning techniques to enhance the accuracy and reliability of short-term stock price predictions, contributing to more informed decision-making for investors and traders in the financial markets.
 Rigorous model evaluation techniques are discussed, shedding light on performance metrics such as Root Mean Squared Error (RMSE), and AIC.